Wondesem/alx-system_engineering-devops/0x16-api_advanced/README.md

-We're moving to Discord!
-In a few days, we will be leaving Slack in favor of Discord 🎉 Click here for more information
-0x16.
-API advanced
-Python
-Scripting
-Back-end
-API
- By: Tim Britton - Cohort #1
- Weight: 1
- Project will start Oct 10, 2023 6:00 AM, must end by Oct 11, 2023 6:00 AM
- Checker will be released at Oct 10, 2023 12:00 PM
- An auto review will be launched at the deadline

 Background Context
 Questions involving APIs are common for interviews.
 Sometimes they’re as simple as ‘write a Python script that queries a given endpoint’, sometimes they require you to use recursive functions and format/sort the results.